Chukrut-181/libft/README.md

-Credit to all the people who helped me with this fantastic project, as I had zero previous experience with C. Many thanks to my mentor xmatute-, and all my fellow students who helped me. vlorenzo, ilastra-, iziat-hi, otboumeh, iportill, jcordon-, dangonz3, and many many others.
+Credit to all the people who helped me with this fantastic project, as I had zero previous experience with C. Many thanks to my mentor xmatute-, and all my fellow students who helped me. vlorenzo, ilastra-, iziat-hi, otboumeh, iportill, jcordon-, oiahidal, dangonz3, and many many others.

 Good learning!